Risk reduction for breast cancer

 Not having children in your 20s, very slightly increases your risk of breast cancer.

 We know that decisions about family planning and timing are sometimes out of our control and multifaceted.
-If you are worried about your risk, have a chat to your GP .
+If you are worried about your risk, have a chat to your GP.

 Although childbirth lowers your lifetime risk of breast cancer, it's important to know there is a short-term increase in risk for two to five years after giving birth.
-It's not something to stress about – breast cancer is less common in younger women – but it does mean you should take breast lumps or other changes after childbirth seriously, and insist on being referred for assessment if you're concerned.
+It's not something to worry about – breast cancer is less common in younger women – but it does mean you should take breast lumps or other changes after childbirth seriously, and insist on being referred for assessment if you're concerned.

 Disrupted sleep patterns